LeoLiu1999/NeedlessYouthUnemployment/README.md

 ### Requirements

 Needless Youth Unemployment was written in Python 3.9 and requires the installation of flask to run, flake8 to test, and gunicorn to deploy.
 All three required modules can be installed using the [requirements file](requirements.txt).

+### Actionable Requirements
+- Users can create and account
+- Users can log in
+- Users can save an internship to their account
+- Users can view their saved internships
+- Database should store user details and internship details from web scraping

 ### Local Launch Instructions